-The signature report of the Federal Interagency Forum on Child and Family Statistics, America's Children: Key National Indicators of Well-Being features statistics on children and families in the United States across a range of domains, including family and social environment, economic circumstances, health care, physical environment and safety, behavior, education and health.
+Next year, the Forum will issue its customary, signature report, America's Children: Key National Indicators of Well-Being, featuring statistics on children and families in the United States across a range of domains, including family and social environment, economic circumstances, health care, physical environment and safety, behavior, education and health.
 The America's Children 2014 At-A-Glance and updated report tables for all 41 key national indicators can still be found online.

 Resources from the Research and Innovation Committee work on Measuring and Reporting Social-Emotional Development in Early Childhood are now available.
 These include notes from the May 2013 Culminating Activity and memos authored by early childhood experts in the field.
 Click here for more information.